 While you could use this recipe to make roasted tomatoes canned, they won’t turn out the same as fresh tomatoes.
 Canned tomatoes will likely be very liquidy after roasting, but the flavor should still improve.
 Drain them and pat them as dry as you can prior to roasting and roast them in a large baking dish.
 Check them early, as they will likely be done faster than fresh.
 If possible, fresh tomatoes are always the way to go when it comes to roasting.

-If you’re short on time and don’t want to slice tomatoes, you could try cherry roasted tomatoes, which can be left whole.
+If you’re short on time and don’t want to slice tomatoes, you could try cherry roasted tomatoes, which can be left whole (you can even try roasted tomatoes on the vine if you prefer).
 They will likely be done faster than the recipe suggests, so keep a close eye on them.

 - 2 pounds tomatoes such as Roma, beefsteak, plum, or Campari